marten-de-vries/chairdb/blog/blog.md

 ## Final words

 If you read this far, **congratulations**!
 You now know how to write a CouchDB-compatible database, including replication.
 If you write one of your own, or if you have any remarks, comments or questions, I'd love to hear from you.
-[Drop me an email](mailto:m@rtendevri.es), or [comment on HN](https://news.ycombinator.com/item?id=25892504).
+[Drop me an email](mailto:m@rtendevri.es).
 Thank you for reading!

 ---